apple-phi/thtools/docs/source/devnotes/terms.rst

     * - **activation**
       - The state of a toehold switch being correctly unbound for translation, or the probability of.
-        This equivalent to the proportion of toehold switch molecules which have all of:
+        This equivalent to the proportion of toehold switch strands which have all of:

         * an unbound RBS
         * an unbound AUG